mounika-nannapaneni/ecommerce-sql-analytics/README.md

 ---

+## Entity Relationship Diagram (ERD)

+The following diagram illustrates the relational structure of the e-commerce database, including primary and foreign key relationships.
+![ERD]

+---
 ## Business Questions & Analytical Scope

 - This project answers key strategic business questions across revenue, customers, and product performance.

 > For the complete list of documented business questions, refer to: analysis/business_questions.md

+---

 ## Key Insights
 - **Total Revenue from completed orders:** $2,419,712.58